Causal clustering: design of cluster experiments under network interference: Setup

 First, suppose that friends up to degree $d < \infty$ generate spillovers in magnitude similar to first-degree friends.
 Our results extend after we define the set of friends as the set of friends up to degree $d$, and $\bar{\phi}_n$ the largest effect that such friends generate.
 Sparsity restrictions on the largest degree in Assumption \ref{defn:local} are with respect to the number of friends up to degree $d$.

+In this case the same algorithm follows through, after appropriately redefining the set of friends $\mathcal{N}_i$ to include higher degree friends.

 In the second scenario, suppose that the assumption of first-order effects approximates higher-order effects up to a term of smaller order than first-order effects.
-Specifically, suppose that $ Y_i(\mathbf{d}) = \mu_i(\mathbf{d}_i, \mathbf{d}_{\mathcal{N}_i}) + \mathcal{O}(h_n), $ for some $h_n \rightarrow 0$.
-Our results hold if $h_n = o(1/n)$, capturing the idea that first-order effects $\bar{\phi}_n$ are larger than second-order effects.
-In Appendix \ref{example:endogenous} we provide an example and sufficient conditions for the approximation error due to higher order interference being of order $o(1/n)$ in the presence of endogenous peer effects \citep{manski1993identification, bramoulle2009identification}, where the individual outcome depends on other units' outcomes.

-In practice, higher-order effects can be small, leading to under-powered studies, especially when individuals have many friends and first order effects capture most of the spillovers.
-This motivates our focus on first order effects. \end{rem}
+In this case our results and algorithm follow similarly as we discuss in Appendix \ref{example:endogenous}, since this additional remainder is negligible relative to first order effects. \end{rem}